Argumentative Essay Outline: 4 Types & Examples Explained

 It includes:

-Introduction: Presents the problem and its significance in a neutral tone.
+• Introduction: Presents the problem and explains why it matters in a neutral tone.

-Opposing Viewpoint: Describes the opposing argument with respect and fairness.
+• Opposing Viewpoint: Describes the other side respectfully and accurately.

-Common Ground: Identifies shared beliefs or values between both sides.
+• Common Ground: Identifies shared values or concerns.

-Your Argument: Introduces your perspective, showing how it builds on shared ground or resolves the issue.
+• Your Argument: Shows how your position builds on shared ground or resolves the problem.

 When to Use It: